Sovendus-GmbH/Sovendus-Hiring-Tests/technical-account-manager/README.md

 # Technical Account Manager Skills Test

-This test consists of three tasks designed to assess your abilities in web integration and debugging.

-## Task 0: Setup

-You will download this repository based on the [provided instructions here](Task0/readme.md).

-## Task 1: Generic Sovendus Web Integration
+## 1. Intro to Sovendus Integration

-You will implement the Sovendus Voucher Network Checkout Benefits integration as [described here](Task1/readme.md).
+I will give you a brief introduction of how a Sovendus Voucher Network integration works

-## Task 2: Debug a Sovendus Integration
+## 2. Task: Debug a Sovendus Integration

-You will debug a sample HTML file with a broken Sovendus integration, to demonstrate your problem-solving skills as [described here](Task2/readme.md)
+You will debug a sample HTML file with a broken Sovendus integration, to demonstrate your problem-solving skills as [described here](Task1/readme.md)

----

-### Notes

-- Complete the tasks during the live call.
-- You can use search engines and AI.
-- You can get third-level support (describe your issue and be specific).
-- You can use any code editor of your choice.
-- Let us know if you have questions during the test.